 In addition to the the “Pig’s Back” and “Monte Carlo” options the Zastava M70 can be had with either a half stock for standard and long barrel rifles, or a full stock “Mannlicher” style for short barrel carbines.

 The inletting of the M70 is good, especially in areas that are visible, and so far I haven’t had my own M70 bedded and floated.
 The barrel on mine is not floated, but uses the bedding system that applies slight pressure on the barrel at the fore-end.
-This method is said to work well with very light barrels and the Zastava M70 barrel is very light.
-That being said the Zastava owners I have talked with commonly recommend a bedding job and floating the barrel.
+This method is said to work well with very light barrels and the Zastava M70 barrel is very light, my 9.3×62 tips the scales at around 7½lb.
+That being said Zastava M70 owners I have talked with commonly recommend a bedding job and free floating the barrel.

 The Zastava M70 most commonly comes with open sights, which I regard as a good thing, but can be ordered with a clean barrel for optical sights only use.
-The standard open sights are a folding rear-sight adjustable for elevation, and a bead front-sight adjustable for windage.
+The standard open sights are a folding rear-sight adjustable for elevation and windage, and a bead front-sight.

 These open sights are all I have on my 9.3x62mm and they are quite adequate for short to medium range work although I plan to upgrade the open sights to a fixed open “V” rear and an optic fiber front.
 I will also put a riflescope on it in the coming months, most likely something like a Leupold VX-3i 1.5-6×20 or a Kaps 1-4×22 should do nicely, in Talley double lever quick detachable mounts.

 Zastava also offer the M70 in a “Battue” version, fitted an open “V” rear rib and an optic fiber front sight.
 This configuration is for the driven game shoots which are popular in Europe but would also prove very good for short range woods hunting in the US.

 Models and Specifications